InkyZima/CultureAI/RASPBERRY_PI_SETUP.md

 4. **Support for All Use Cases**: The wrapper implements both chat functionality (`start_chat` and `send_message`) and the single-prompt functionality (`generate_content`) used by the thinking agent.

+5. **Robust Error Handling**: The code includes improved error handling and timestamp processing to handle different timestamp formats correctly.

+6. **Network Accessibility**: The Flask app is configured to listen on all network interfaces (`host='0.0.0.0'`), making it accessible from other devices on your network.

 ## Testing the Wrapper

 You can test that the custom wrapper is working correctly by running: